manthanank/learn-angular/README.md

 ### Slice Pipe

+The `slice` pipe is used to create a new array or string containing a subset of the elements of the input array or string.

 ```typescript
 <p>{{ ['apple', 'banana', 'orange', 'mango'] | slice:1:3 }}</p>
 ```

 ### Decimal/number Pipe

+The `number` pipe is used to format a number as text.
+It can be used to format a number as a percentage, currency, or decimal number.

 ```html
 <p>{{ 123456.78 | number:'3.2-3' }}</p>